 Baked Reblochon cheese

 The Reblochon cheese is still produced mainly in the Thônes valley, not far from Annecy.
-It has an intense and nutty flavor, making it a nice option for tartiflette (potato, bacon, and cheese casserole).
-You can also enjoy baked Reblochon cheese with broiled sausages and boiled potatos.
+It has an intense and nutty flavour, making it a nice option for tartiflette (potato, bacon, and cheese casserole).
+You can also enjoy baked Reblochon cheese with grilled sausages and boiled potatoes.

 • 9